DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ## Dialogue Overhaul
 - Dialogue portals no longer spawn directly on the exit of the room when clearing a room.
 This interrupted gameplay too much.
-- Now, a tiny little portal appears next to
+- Now, a tiny little portal appears next to Allister, and the player can *choose* to read the dialogue (there is a button prompt for this) or to ignore it and continue playing.
+- *Mandatory* dialogue interactions will play automatically
+- Journal tables now have accompanying dialogue after the player reads the

 ## New Rooms